DPontes/bliPy/README.md

 Example Python code:
  import bliPy
+ interval = 1.75
- bl1 = bliPy.Blink1
+ bl1 = bliPy.Blink1()
- bl1.breath()
+ bl1.breath(interval)

- You'll see your blink(1) 'breathing' similar to the Macbooks led
+You'll see your blink(1) 'breathing' one cycle similar to the Macbooks led with a white light